Kendallziyen/Java_Basics/README.md

 # Java Basics
-All the basics for beginners
+This is the material for beginners learning fundamentals of Java Programming.